roseengineering/reserve_gpu/README.md

 The extension does the reservation by setting the environment variable CUDA\_VISIBLE\_DEVICES to the device number of the GPU it found.
-As a convenience, the amount of ram in MB on the free GPU is set in the environment variable CUDA\_DEVICE\_MEMORY.
+As a convenience, the amount of ram in MB on the reserved GPU is set in the environment variable CUDA\_DEVICE\_MEMORY.
 If no GPUs are free the extension displays a message saying there are no free GPU devices.
 The extension also takes the GPU device number as an argument if you want to reserve a specific or multiple GPUs.
 It also displays information about the GPU if it can find it.